ocaml/opam/doc/pages/Manual.md

 `opam install <DIR>` is an automatic way to handle pinning packages whose definitions are found in `<DIR>`, synchronise and install them.
 The `upgrade`, `reinstall` and `remove` commands can likewise be used with a directory argument to refer to pinned packages.
+Since `2.1.0~beta`, opam handles lookup in subdirectories with `--recurse` and `--subpath` options.

 ## Common file format